 Brief Biographical Note of Chief Justice George R. Strathy

-For the previous five years he served as a judge of the Superior Court of Justice in the Toronto Region, where he presided over civil, class action and criminal matters.
+For the previous five years, he had served as a judge of the Superior Court of Justice in the Toronto Region, where he presided over civil, class action and criminal matters.
 He was appointed to the Ontario Superior Court of Justice on December 13, 2007.

-Chief Justice Strathy received a Bachelor of Arts degree from McGill University in 1970 and was awarded a Woodrow Wilson Fellowship to pursue graduate studies.
-He received a Master of Arts degree in International Relations at the University of Toronto in 1971.
-He attended the Faculty of Law at the University of Toronto Faculty of Law where he received his LL.B. in 1974 and was awarded the Gold Medal.
+Chief Justice Strathy received a Bachelor of Arts from McGill University in 1970.
+He was awarded a Woodrow Wilson Fellowship to pursue graduate studies in International Relations.
+He received a Master of Arts from the University of Toronto in 1971.
+He studied law at the University of Toronto Faculty of Law where he received his LL.B. in 1974 and was awarded the Gold Medal.
 He was called to the Ontario Bar in 1976.

-In practice, he specialized in civil litigation, with particular emphasis in Maritime and Transportation Law.
-He was a partner in the firms of MacKinnon, McTaggart, Campbell Godfrey and Lewtas, and Fasken Martineau Walker before establishing his own firm in 1991.
-The firm ultimately became Strathy & Isaacs.
+In practice, he specialized in civil litigation, with a particular emphasis on maritime and transportation law.
+He was a partner at MacKinnon, McTaggart, Campbell Godfrey and Lewtas, and Fasken Martineau Walker before establishing his own firm in 1991.

-He was active in a number of professional organizations, including the Canadian Bar Association (Chair of the Young Lawyers' Division and member of the Executive Committee), the Canadian Maritime Law Association (Vice-President), the Canadian Association of Maritime Arbitrations (Vice-President), and the Canadian Association of Average Adjusters (Chairman).
-He is the author of two books on marine insurance in Canada as well as numerous papers and articles.
+In practice, he was active in a number of professional organizations, including the Canadian Bar Association, the Canadian Maritime Law Association and the Canadian Association of Maritime Arbitrators.
+He is the author of two books on maritime law, as well as numerous papers and articles.

 Chief Justice Strathy is married to Elyse Strathy.
-They have five daughters and seven grandchildren.
-He is an enthusiastic, but not particularly talented, squash player, golfer and tandem cyclist.
+They have five daughters and nine grandchildren.
+He is an enthusiastic, but not particularly talented, golfer and tandem cyclist.